dogweather/forkful/content/en/powershell/good-coding-practices/logging.md

   \ it's how you keep tabs on what's happening when your script's running in the wild.\u2026"
 lastmod: '2024-03-13T22:45:00.290321-06:00'
 model: gpt-4-1106-preview
-summary: "Logging is basically leaving a breadcrumb trail through your code - it's\
-  \ how you keep tabs on what's happening when your script's running in the wild.\u2026"
+summary: Logging is basically leaving a breadcrumb trail through your code - it's how you keep tabs on what's happening when your script's running in the wild.
 title: Logging
 weight: 17
 ---